sehgxl/sehgxl_site/src/content/posts/01-the-power-of-react-hooks copy.md

 - When using context, make sure that value property is always memoised if it’s not a number, string or boolean.

-- React components re-render when when component's state changed, when parent component re-renders, when a component uses context and the value of its provider changes and when hooks change (Everything that is happening inside a hook “belongs” to the component that uses it)
+- React components re-render when a component's state changes, when a parent component re-renders, when a component uses context and the value of its provider changes, when hooks change

+- Everything that is happening inside a hook “belongs” to the component that uses it